28.12.2024

 • After fillings, take soft foods such as soup, puree, or porridge to avoid putting pressure on the newly filled tooth.

-• For the first few days, try to avoid chewing food on the newly filled teeth, especially if the filling has just been done.
+• For the first few days, try to avoid chewing food on the newly filled tooth or teeth, especially if the filling has just been done.

 5. Proper Teeth Cleaning